Historical Apoplexy · State Legislative Adaptations · Virginia

 The research and citations incorporated in this act include but are not limited to:

 FOOD AND COMMODITY ASSURANCE: - Penck, Albrecht.
 Earth carrying capacity calculation (1925). - United States Department of Agriculture, Economic Research Service, Food Dollar Series and Household Food Security reports. - Defense Commissary Agency (DeCA), operational since 1867, codified at 10 U.S.C.
 Section 2484.
 Headquartered at Fort Gregg-Adams, Virginia. - Galbraith, John Kenneth.
 "The Affluent Society" (1958). - Veblen, Thorstein.
 "The Theory of the Leisure Class" (1899); "The Engineers and the Price System" (1921). - Fresco, Jacque.
-"Designing the Future" (2007). - Cooper, Imran.
-"The Mathematics of Abundance: Two Proofs That Scarcity Is a Policy Choice" (2025). - Cooper, Imran.
+"Designing the Future" (2007). - Cooper, Imran Stanton.
+"The Mathematics of Abundance: Two Proofs That Scarcity Is a Policy Choice" (2025). - Cooper, Imran Stanton.
 "Stolen Futures: The Technical Inheritance We Were Denied" (2025). - Federal Reserve Board, Capacity Utilization Data. - Feeding America; Virginia Federation of Food Banks.

 PUBLIC HEALTH AND WELFARE: - Marmot, Michael.
 Whitehall Studies I and II (1967-present).
 "The Status Syndrome" (2004).
 "The Health Gap" (2015).
 WHO Commission on Social Determinants of Health (2005-2008). - Sapolsky, Robert.
 "Why Zebras Don't Get Ulcers" (1994).
 "Behave: The Biology of Humans at Our Best and Worst" (2017). - Shively, Carol.
 Social Stress, Visceral Obesity, and Coronary Artery Atherosclerosis (2009).
 Stress, Depression, and Coronary Artery Disease (2014). - Blackburn, Elizabeth.
 Nobel Prize in Physiology or Medicine (2009).
 "The Telomere Effect" (2017, with Epel). - Washington Post, "Opioid Crisis in Southwest Virginia" (2019).